Skip to content

 Embedding

-Wakeplane is designed to be embedded as a library in Go applications.
-This lets you run the full scheduling control plane inside your process without deploying a separate daemon.
+Wakeplane can be embedded inside Go applications so the scheduling control plane runs in your process instead of as a separate daemon.

 Operator warning: embedding does not change the network boundary.
-The HTTP API still has no auth or RBAC.
+The HTTP API supports single-operator bearer auth for /v1/..., but it has no RBAC or multi-tenancy.
 Bind it to localhost, a trusted subnet, VPN, Tailscale, or a reverse-proxied private network.

 cfg := config.FromEnv("embed-example")